michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0033.md

 - n: a political theory favoring collectivism in a classless society
 - n: a form of socialism that abolishes private ownership
 ### Family
-communism: Communist, communisms, communistic+;Communist: Communists;communistic: communistically
+- communism: Communist, communisms, communistic+
+- Communist: Communists
+- communistic: communistically
 ### Examples
 - Communism’s psychological and political appeal would be rejected.
 - At first the exiles thought the embassy outreach was to learn how the Czech Republic transitioned away from Communism.